csebooks/computer-networking/content.en/security-in-computer-networks/_index.md

 • _modification, insertion_, or _deletion_ of messages or message content.

 As we’ll see, unless appropriate countermeasures are taken, these capabilities allow an intruder to mount a wide variety of security attacks: snooping on communi- cation (possibly stealing passwords and data), impersonating another entity, hijack- ing an ongoing session, denying service to legitimate network users by overloading system resources, and so on.
-A summary of reported attacks is maintained at the CERT Coordination Center \[CERT 2020\].
+A summary of reported attacks is maintained at the CERT Coordination Center [CERT 2020].

 Having established that there are indeed real threats loose in the Internet, what are the Internet equivalents of Alice and Bob, our friends who need to communicate securely?
 Certainly, Bob and Alice might be human users at two end systems, for example, a real Alice and a real Bob who really do want to exchange secure e-mail.
 They might also be participants in an electronic commerce transaction.
 For example, a real Bob might want to transfer his credit card number securely to a Web server to purchase an item online.
 Similarly, a real Alice might want to interact with her bank online.
 The parties needing secure communication might themselves also be part of the network infrastructure.
 Recall that the domain name system (DNS, see Section 2.4) or routing daemons that exchange routing information (see Chapter 5) require secure communication between two parties.
 The same is true for network management applications, a topic we examined in Chapter 5).
 An intruder that could actively interfere with DNS lookups (as discussed in Section 2.4), routing computa- tions (Sections 5.3 and 5.4), or network management functions (Sections 5.5 and 5.7) could wreak havoc in the Internet.

 Having now established the framework, a few of the most important definitions, and the need for network security, let us next delve into cryptography.
 While the use of cryptography in providing confidentiality is self-evident, we’ll see shortly that it is also central to providing end-point authentication and message integrity—making cryptography a cornerstone of network security.

 ## Principles of Cryptography
 Although cryptography has a long history dating back at least as far as Julius Caesar, modern cryptographic techniques, including many of those used in the Internet, are based on advances made in the past 30 years.
-Kahn’s book, _The Codebreakers_ \[Kahn 1967\], and Singh’s book, _The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography_ \[Singh 1999\], provide a fascinating look at
+Kahn’s book, _The Codebreakers_ [Kahn 1967], and Singh’s book, _The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography_ [Singh 1999], provide a fascinating look at

 ![Alt text](image-46.png)
 **Figure 8.2** ♦ Cryptographic components

- thelong history of cryptography.
-A complete discussion of cryptography itself requires a complete book \[Bishop 2003; Kaufman 2002; Schneier 2015\] and so we only touch on the essential aspects of cryptography, particularly as they are practiced on the Internet.
+the long history of cryptography.
+A complete discussion of cryptography itself requires a complete book [Bishop 2003; Kaufman 2002; Schneier 2015] and so we only touch on the essential aspects of cryptography, particularly as they are practiced on the Internet.
 We also note that while our focus in this section will be on the use of cryptography for confidentiality, we’ll see shortly that cryptographic techniques are inextricably woven into authentication, message integrity, nonrepudiation, and more.

 Cryptographic techniques allow a sender to disguise data so that an intruder can gain no information from the intercepted data.
 The receiver, of course, must be able to recover the original data from the disguised data.
 Figure 8.2 illustrates some of the important terminology.